waxbetty/Sushi-fork-1/readme.md

 ### 2. A Close (✖︎) Button

 Recall that anchor tags are intended to be used with navigation.
 We are currently using a link which is not a good practice.
-Use a `<button>` element instead and style the button so it looks the same as before the change.
+Use a `<button>` element instead of a link and style the button so it looks the same as before the change.

+The same issue exists for the "map" link.
+Make it a button as well.

 ### End Sushi